 When asked about the thing he dreaded most, Giroud said:

-‘My brother was got used to tease me about the kid’s TV character called Alf.
+‘My brother was got used to teasing me about the kid’s TV character called Alf.
 I was so afraid of him because he was so ugly.

 After much motivational advice, young Olivier decided to give football a try.
-This he did in order to bring the lost glory back into his household, which was once regarded “a family of footballers”
+This he did in order to bring the lost glory back into his household, which was once regarded as “a family of footballers.”

 Olivier Giroud Biography – Career in Summary: